Leonid Gaidai: Early life and first success

 Gaidai was born on 30 January 1923 in Svobodny, Amur Oblast, where he is commemorated by a statue.
 His father Iov Isidorovich Gaidai came from a Ukrainian family of serfs of the Poltava Governorate.
 At the age of 22 he was sentenced to several years of katorga for revolutionary activity and sent to the Far East to work at the railway.
 Leonid's mother Maria Ivanovna Lubimova was born in the Ryazan Oblast to Russian parents.
-She met her Iove through her brother Egor, also a katorga worker who sent her a photo of his friend along with a marriage proposal.
+She met her love through her brother Egor, also a katorga worker who sent her a photo of his friend along with a marriage proposal.
 After Gaidai's term expired, they settled down in the Amur Oblast where Gaidai continued working at the railway building site.

 Leonid was the third child in the family.
 His elder brother Aleksandr (1919–1994) was a well-known poet and a war correspondent.
 Leonid took part in amateur dramatics from a young age.
 He graduated from school on 20 June 1941.
 Just two days after, the Great Patriotic War started.

 In February 1942, he was enrolled in the Red Army.
 He first served in Mongolia, then finished sergeant courses, becoming a squad leader.
 He worked in the military intelligence.
 On 20 December 1942, Gaidai was awarded the Medal "For Battle Merit" for killing three Nazi soldiers and taking hostages during the battle for Yenkino village.
 On 20 March 1943, he was heavily injured after stepping on a land mine.
 He spent nine months in military hospitals.
 In January 1944, he was sent home as war-disabled.
 In 1945, he joined the Communist Party.

 Gaidai studied at the Irkutsk District Drama Theatre's studio school, and after graduating in 1947 acted in theatre productions.
 He subsequently attended the Moscow Institute of Cinematography, Grigori Aleksandrov workshop, completing his studies in 1955.
 He married the actress Nina Grebeshkova, who played minor roles in his future films.
 He initially worked as an assistant to director Boris Barnet on the 1955 film Lyana, before directing the first of his own films in 1956 (the historical drama A Weary Road).
 His 1958 comedy The Dead Affair was described by Minister of Culture Nikolai Mikhailov as "a lampooning of Soviet Reality" and was cut to 47 minutes by censors as a result, and released as A Groom from the Other World.
 He subsequently avoided overtly political themes.

 His first success came six years after graduation, with a segment of the short film collection Absolutely Seriously (1961), which instantly became highly popular.
-In this film, Gaidai first introduced a comic trio of crooks – Georgy Vitsin, Yuri Nikulin, and Yevgeny Morgunov (aka 'ViNiMor', playing the characters Coward, Fool, and Pro), who later appeared in several of his other films.
+In this film, Gaidai first introduced a comic trio of crooks, Coward, Fool, and Pro – Georgy Vitsin, Yuri Nikulin, and Yevgeny Morgunov (aka 'ViNiMor'), who later appeared in several of his other films.
 After his characters and directing style won the public's love, his name gained massive selling power in USSR's cinemas.